 Weekly case statistics

-This graph is based on a rolling 7-day total of the daily reported cases, rather than the reported weekly statistics.
+Before 2021-01-05 this graph is based on a rolling 7-day total of the daily reported cases, rather than the reported weekly statistics.
 See the discussion below for the reason for this change.

 Daily case statistics

 * On 26 October 2020, an additional 89 cases were added to the total that were not previously included in daily or weekly statistics.

 The above charts report the data as published by UCL.
 The only adjustments I have made are to smooth the data covering the weekend and Monday over the three days in question, such that a misleading peak on Tuesday is prevented, and to re-calculate the weekly statistics (see below why).
 I have avoided drawing any conclusions or predictions from this data, though I welcome those more qualified to do so to use the data as they wish.
 However, there are some aspects of the data which might not be obvious.
 In this section, I will, therefore discuss some of these findings in the hope that it will assist those in interpreting the data.
 Please do get in contact if you have any comments or questions.